-Visteon intends to grant to certain employees contingent on the successful completion of the spin-off about 958,000 shares of restricted stock and about 1,862,000 stock options with an exercise price equal to the closing sale price of Visteon common stock on the New York Stock Exchange on the date of the spin-off.
+Visteon intends to grant to some employees contingent on the successful completion of the spin-off about 958,000 shares of restricted stock and about 1,862,000 stock options with an exercise price equal to the average of the highest and lowest prices at which Visteon common stock was traded on the New York Stock Exchange on the date of the spin-off.
 The restricted stock will vest on the fifth anniversary of the date of grant.
 Stock options will become exercisable 33% after one year from the date of grant, an additional 33% after two years and in full after three years, and expire after 10 years from the date of grant.
+These awards will be subject to approval by our shareholders after the spin-off.